mlposey/notegala/README.md

 categorize notes.
 The client is backed by a public GraphQL API that can readily accommodate new clients or integrations.

+## Demo Media
+The res/demo [readme](res/demo) contains GIFs of the latest Android build for those without the necessary development environment.
+In total, the demo media is roughly 25 MB.

 ## Tech Stack
 The system is comprised of the following core components:
 * CI/CD Pipeline